The Oxford Road has always been one of the main routes leading west from Reading's medieval town centre towards Pangbourne and Oxford.

-Oxford Road became the centre of Reading’s Jewish community, and Berkshire’s only purpose-built synagogue opened on Goldsmid Road (named after Sir Isaac Lyon Goldsmid who lived at Whiteknights Park in Reading) just off Russell Street in 1900.
+Oxford Road became the centre of Reading’s Jewish community, and Berkshire’s only purpose-built synagogue opened on Goldsmid Road just off Russell Street in 1900.
+The street is named after Sir Isaac Lyon Goldsmid who lived at Whiteknights Park in Reading.
+He was a financier. the Liberal MP for Reading and one of the leading figures in the Jewish emancipation in the United Kingdom.

 The cinema first came to Reading in September 1904 with a showing at the Town Hall of Far East war scenes produced by the North-American Animated Photo Company.
 There were also local shots, including those of employees leaving the Huntley & Palmers factory.
 Reading's first cinema opened five years later in 1909.